- About Us

 - Hepatitis C Treatment Access

-NVHR is pleased to announce the award of three $10,000 NVHR Hepatitis C Project Booster Mini Grants.
+NVHR awarded three $10,000 NVHR Hepatitis C Project Booster Mini Grants in 2016.
 Our three recipients began one-year projects on April 1, 2016.
 Our grantees will work with us and each other to share lessons learned during the course of the grant period, and will present their findings in a webinar upon completion of their projects.